andrerigon/jax-ws-client/README.markdown

 vraptor does not use interfaces to obtain route information by default.
 To do that, you need to let vraptor use interfaces to obtain controller's information, using a customized route parser.
-There's an implementation at: link: https://gist.github.com/1149159
+There's an implementation at: https://gist.github.com/1149159

 Also, the controller's interfaces will need to use @Named annotation to indicate parameters name.
 Without that, paranamer won't be able to figure out params names.